Ocular: A Quick Start Guide

 Prerequisites

 Before starting, ensure you have a working installation of Ocular and access to the cluster via kubectl.
 If you have not installed Ocular yet, please refer to the Ocular installation guide.
+This document will also use the Ocular default integrations, which the installation instructions can also be found in the installation guide.

 Authentication